-When you install a virtual machine or a guest OS in your machine, it does not exactly perform like the host OS because it has some limitations regarding performance.
+When you install a virtual machine or a guest OS on your machine, it does not exactly perform like the host OS because it has some limitations regarding performance.
 But VMware presented a solution for this by introducing VMware guest tools that enhance and improve the performance of the guest OS.

 VMware tools enable the integration between the host and the guest operating systems.
-It includes the set of utilities that improves the graphical performance of VM and enables sharing folders, clock synchronization, mouse tracking, and much more.
+It includes a set of utilities that improves the graphical performance of VM and enables sharing folders, clock synchronization, mouse tracking, and much more.
 Therefore, whenever you install a virtual machine on VMware, your first priority should be to install VMware tools before doing anything else.

 In this article, we will explain how to install VMware tools in Debian using two different methods.